New Poem Thingies (doodles/wrks in progress?)

 all those years cooking, cleaning,

-keeping decades for him and not themselves
+keeping decades for some man, not ourselves

-no wonder it’s all being thrown out.
+no wonder it’s being thrown out.

 Oct.
 21, 2024